The German Shepherd Temperament - Aggressive or Just a Myth?

 German Shepherds have such a well-balanced temperament that they have the ability to adapt to any situation quickly and easily.
 There is always a reason for their reaction.

-GSD have the ability to hang back and observe people, other animals and fairly judge or sense if there is the intention of harm.
+GSD have the ability to hang back, observe people and other animals, and fairly judge or sense if there is an intention of harm.

 German Shepherds are not easily friendly with strangers and need some time to read them before making the decision to befriend the stranger.

-This ability to properly react to people, other animals or environments makes the German Shepherd temperament truly special.
+This ability to properly react to people, other animals, or environments makes the German Shepherd’s temperament truly special.
 You can honestly say they think before they react.

 Adapting to Social Routine